 A. Immediate Relatives of U.S. Citizens – No Waiting Period

-Members of this group have only to wait two to 12 months for their green cards, depending on the number of applications at the U.S. Embassy or the Immigration and Naturalization Service (INS).
+Members of this group have only to wait two to 12 months for their green cards, depending on the number of applications at the U.S. Embassy or U.S. Citizenship and Immigration Services (USCIS).

 For purposes of immigration law, you are the Immediate Relative of an American citizen and eligible for an immigrant visa without waiting if you are: